talonlikeaclaw/canadian-immigration-visualization/planning/Backup.md

 - General
 - Missing source maps for large first-party java script
-  - source maps translate minified code to the original source code. this helps developers debug in production. in addition, lighthouse is able to provide furthure insights. consider deploying source maps to take advantage of these benefits.
+  - source maps translate minified code to the original source code. this helps developers debug in production. in addition, lighthouse is able to provide further insights. consider deploying source maps to take advantage of these benefits.

 ### SEO